 The revised manual included a full update to clinical information and language to make it more accessible.
-We have since updated all our training packages and online first aid information to reflect the changes, to make sure we are always giving the most up to date and relevant advice.
+All training packages and online first aid information has been updated to reflect the changes, to make sure we are always giving the most up to date and relevant advice.